shashantsah/AgeInMinute/README.md

 # AgeInMinute
-# This is a calculator, we are sitting together
+# This is a calculator